 - Dessert wines

 - Wine coolers

 Drinking alcohol like wine coolers and frozen wine pops is like consuming alcoholic sugar bombs.
 These drinks will certainly put you over your carb intake for the day.

 If you really want to enjoy frozen bubbly, understand that it will probably kick you out of ketosis.
 When that happens, follow the tips in this guide to a keto reboot.

 A better idea is to stick with keto-friendly wine brands, which can help lower your risk of being knocked out of ketosis altogether.

 So, what makes a wine keto or low-carb, anyway?
 You may have heard that it’s best to stick to “dry” wines while on a keto diet, but what does that even mean?
 And how can you be sure your wine isn’t going to kick you out of ketos?

 What is a “dry wine” and can both red and white wines be dry?

-That’s why you’ll always want to look for the keyword “dry wine” whenever it comes time to pick one.
+That’s why you’ll always want to look for the phrase “dry wine” when choosing a wine.

 What About Biodynamic Wine?